cloudfoundry-attic/cf-abacus/doc/conf.md

 * [couchclient](https://github.com/cloudfoundry-incubator/cf-abacus/tree/master/lib/utils/couchclient) - supports CouchDB and the development/testing PouchDB
 * [mongoclient](https://github.com/cloudfoundry-incubator/cf-abacus/tree/master/lib/utils/mongoclient) - supports MongoDB

-The DB is configured using these environemnt variables:
+The DB is configured using these environment variables:
 * `DB` - URL of the database.
 By default Abacus uses local PouchDB (`localhost:5984`) if this variable is missing
 * `DBCLIENT` - DB client to use.
 The default one is the `couchclient`.
+* `DB_OPTS` - DB-specific connections configuration.
+Accepts JSON with either [Mongo](http://mongodb.github.io/node-mongodb-native/2.2/reference/connecting/connection-settings/) or [Couch/Pouch](https://pouchdb.com/api.html#create_database) connection settings.

 ### Local configuration